octospacc/sitoctt/en/blog/2022-07-03-L-Idea-di-una-Tastiera-Fisica-per-Smartphone-Fatta-in-Casa.md

 I don't mean the damn numeric keypads, which you still see on non-smart phones today, I mean keyboards with dozens of individual keys dedicated for letters and symbols.
 This type of keyboard was already rare to see on phones prior to the smartphone era: it first appeared not on ultra-cheap models, but in any case it might not always be very comfortable due to its small size.
-The more smartphones began to spread, the more physical keyboards began to disappear, even if they rarely existed on some modern phones, and even of generous dimensions.
+The more smartphones began to spread, the more physical keyboards began to disappear, even if they rarely existed on some modern phones, even of generous dimensions.

-I don't remember if this time last year was just before or shortly after I bought a new smartphone, my current one today; the fact is that I had to choose it based on precise and restrictive criteria, first and foremost the cost and, unfortunately, there was no low range with a physical keyboard.
+I don't remember if this time last year was just before or shortly after I bought a new smartphone, my current one; the fact is that I had to choose it based on precise and restrictive criteria, first and foremost the cost and, unfortunately, there was no low range with a physical keyboard.

 ## A new idea